MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/4. hpc-R-sweep-optional/README.md

         cd /D %CCP_PACKAGE_ROOT%\RInstaller
         .\install.bat

    When the nodes boot they will use the [hpcsync](http://technet.microsoft.com/en-us/library/gg481752.aspx) command to automatically download and unpack the RInstaller.zip package.
-By default, hpcsync deploys files to a location on the Windows Azure nodes that is determined in part by the **%CCP_PACKAGE_ROOT%** environment variable.
-This variable is set on Windows Azure nodes during the provisioning process.
+By default, hpcsync deploys files to a location on the Microsoft Azure nodes that is determined in part by the **%CCP_PACKAGE_ROOT%** environment variable.
+This variable is set on Microsoft Azure nodes during the provisioning process.
 The extracted files are placed in a folder that is determined as follows: %CCP_PACKAGE_ROOT%\<packageName>\<uploadTimeStamp>.
 This is the expected location for SOA services, XLLs, Excel workbooks, and startup scripts that are called from the node template.
 However, because we passed "/relativePath:RInstaller" to our hpcpack upload command, RInstaller.zip will be unpacked to %CCP_PACKAGE_ROOT%\RInstaller.
 We used relativePath because we cannot easily determine the <uploadTimeStamp> part of the default path.

 1. Open a command prompt, navigate to the folder containing startup.bat, and package the startup script: